JFMeeks/ChatGPT-Sandbox-test/chatgpt-sandbox/intro.md

+##### ChatGPT Sandbox

 This is a ChatGPT sandbox, a safe place designed for experimenting, exploring, and learning ChatGPT.
+You can type commands in the terminal on the right and see their output.

-#### What are sandboxes?
+#### Prerequisite

-Sandboxes give you a configured environment to start playing and exploring using an unstructured learning approach.
-They're great for experimenting and trying samples.
+You will need an API key from [OpenAI](https://platform.openai.com/account/api-keys) to use this sandbox.

+#### When you're done

+When you're finished exploring the sandbox, click "Finish" to end this session